chartbeat-labs/wade/README.rst

 Special Ops
 -----------

+Special ops are commands that are run directly on a node and never forwarded.
+They're mostly administrative and debugging commands.

-- Fast-sync.
+- Fast-sync. (not implemented)

-- Full-sync.
+- Full-sync. (not implemented)

-- Write-pause (causes head to drop requests, but tail still responds to query commands).
+- reload_config / get_config: set and get node configuration.

-- Read-pause (causes head and tail to drop requests).
+- accept_updates: causes head to drop update commands or allow them through

+- pdb / inject_code: see Debugging section below.

 Clients